heathcliff26/go-wol/README.md

 If you want to use it with persistent data, run it with `-v go-wol-data:/data`.
 With the default configuration it will write data to `/data/hosts.yaml`.

 The image can be run without configuration, it will simply use the default values.

+#### Permissions for ping functionality

+If you encounter `socket: permission denied` errors when checking if a host is online, you might need to run `sudo sysctl -w net.ipv4.ping_group_range="0 2147483647`.

 ### Image location